Skip to content

 Planting Indeterminate Potatoes:

-Once your potato plants have grown about 10cm, you need to "hill" them.
+Once your potato plants have grown about 10cm, you must "hill" them.
 This is done by adding about 5cm of potting mix, compost or something like pea straw around your potato plants, covering the growing stems at the bottom.
 Be careful not to break the plants in the process.
 The goal is to bury about one-third of the plant, covering the lower leaves with soil.
 The buried stems will produce more potatoes, so this hilling procedure is essential to a good harvest.

 Fertilisers such as chicken manure or blood & bone are particularly phosphorus-rich and are great for use around root crops.

 Reach down into the soil of your container and pull out a few new potatoes at a time.
 Then, as the plants turn yellow and die back late in the season, you can harvest all the remaining potatoes at once.
-The easiest way to do this is to turn the grow bag or container out.
+The easiest way is to turn the grow bag or container out.

 Enjoy being an Urban Potato farmer!